 Yesterday was our first ever law school exam.
 I actually had a pretty great day.
 I came out of the exam feeling ok, then had lunch at the BU pub with some classmates before going home.
 Around 7pm, Rob came to visit me all the way down from New Hampshire.
 (He is seriously the best.)
 We had amazing Korean barbeque in Coolidge Corner.
 This morning I was woken up around 6:30am by a dream.
 In my dream, the dinosaurs from Jurassic Park were terrorizing Boston.
 A swarm of velociraptors got into the law tower – and here was the weird thing – none of the law students would let go of their exam prep materials to run away from the velociraptors.
 No, we all just attempted to run with our arms full of thousand-page books and tabbed outlines.
-The lesson of this dream: keep exams in perspective.
-So given that dream, and some other things I’ve been thinking this week, I’d like to post a quick about dealing with stress – your own and others’.
+The lesson of this dream was to keep exams in perspective.
+Given that dream, and some other things I’ve been thinking this week, I’d like to post a quick about dealing with stress – your own and others’.

-So once you’ve learned to avoid catching others’ stress by not engaging, you need to deal with your own stress.
+Once you’ve learned to avoid catching others’ stress, you need to deal with your own stress.
 The way I try to deal with this is to set myself up for success by setting myself reasonable goals.
 (If you’ve read some of my other posts, you’ll know this is how I deal with a lot of adversity.)
 Let me give you an example.
 Scenario 1: I tell myself “today I will work on my torts outline and get as much done as I can before 9:00pm.”
 Scenario 2: I tell myself “I will finish my torts outline today or else.”
 In both scenarios, I do a lot of work during the day, but I don’t finish my outline.
 In both scenarios I’ve made a lot of progress.
 In scenario 1, I feel good about it because I did what I said I would do.
 In scenario 2, I feel bad about it because I didn’t accomplish my goal.
-Think about that… in scenario 2 I did good work and at the end of the day I feel bad about it.
+Think about that – in scenario 2 I did good work and at the end of the day I feel bad about it.
 That stinks!

 (Good luck this week, everyone!)